MuhammadHuzaifak2025/Educational-System/README.md

 # IMP: Some Assumptions Taken
 - One Teacher can Teach one Course only
-- User Model used so later if authentication is needed then adding hanler of @login-required can make it possible with ease.
+- User Model used so later if authentication is needed then adding hanler of @login-required can make it easily possible.
-- Cust Model Used Because if any feild need to be added it can be done
+- Cust Model Used Because if any field need to be added it can be done
-- We can have same Student and Teacher models but if we want to add maritial status or some other fields it can be added.
+- We can have the same Student and Teacher models but if we want to add marital status or some other fields it can be added.

 ## Thank U,
 ### Muhammd Huzafia , mhuzaifa91@gmail.com, +923002293822.